floenavi/floenavi/UPGRADE.md

 Copy and Replace all files from the `lib` folder of the extracted patch archive into the folder of the installed SyncServer.

-The patch archive also contains a directory `etc` which contains the new example SyncServer application configuration file including the full set of new configuration options for release v3.1.
+The patch archive also contains a directory `etc` which contains a sample SyncServer application configuration file including the full set of configuration options available for the v3.2 server.

 **Note:**